 AN ACT to amend the public health law, in relation to establishing the "safe staffing for hospital care act"

 The People of the State of New York, represented in Senate and Assembly, do enact as follows:

 Section 1.
 Short title.
-This act shall be known as the "safe staffing for hospital care act".
+This act shall be known and may be cited as the "safe staffing for hospital care act".